 - Great for delicate items that could fall through grill grates: kebabs, fish, or bacon

 - Sprinkle corn flour below pizza to prevent sticking

 - Radiates heat evenly and prevents formation of hot or cold patches

 - Includes handle kit for serving hot food at the table

 - Will caramelize and brown marinated chicken

-- Will retain heat and can be used as a warming tray for items such as pots, pans, casseroles, or baked items.
+- 3/4″ thickness retains heat and can be used as a warming tray for items such as pots, pans, casseroles, or baked items.
 For this use, we recommend wrapping the stone in a linen towel to prevent others from accidentally touching the hot stone.